arcus-azure/arcus.scripting/docs/preview/features/powershell/azure-sql.md

 )
 ```

-3. Next to that you can add your own scripts.
-In order to make sure the scripts are red by the database script, make sure it has the following filename:
+3. Next to that you can add your own scripts which, in order to be recognized by the module, need to match the following naming convention:
-[Prefix]_[VersionNumber]_[DescriptionOfMigration].sql
+`[Prefix]_[VersionNumber]_[DescriptionOfMigration].sql`

 In practice this can look like this:
 Arcus_001_AddIndexes.sql